The-AI-Alliance/trust-safety-user-guide/README.md

 Open the URL in a browser.

 > **Tips:**
-> 1. On MacOS, use CMD-click on the URL to open it in a browser.
+> 1. On MacOS, use &#8984;-click on the URL to open it in a browser.
 > 2. Run `make help` for a list of commands defined.

 > **WARNING:** The automatic setup of `jekyll` in the `Makefile` has only been tested on MacOS.
 If you encounter problems on other platforms, please [post an issue](https://github.com/The-AI-Alliance/trust-safety-user-guide/issues) to get help, or if you can fix the issue, a [pull request](https://github.com/The-AI-Alliance/trust-safety-user-guide/pulls) (PR) is always welcome :nerd_face:.
 (More details on PRs below.)